nano-byte/common/doc/tasks.md

 Tasks are represented using the <xref:NanoByte.Common.Tasks.ITask> interface.

-This library provides general-purpose implementations such as <xref:NanoByte.Common.Tasks.SimpleTask> and <xref:NanoByte.Common.Tasks.ForEachTask>, as well as use-case specific ones such as <xref:NanoByte.Common.Net.DownloadFile> and <xref:NanoByte.Common.Storage.ReadFile>.
+This library provides general-purpose implementations such as <xref:NanoByte.Common.Tasks.ActionTask> and <xref:NanoByte.Common.Tasks.ForEachTask>, as well as use-case specific ones such as <xref:NanoByte.Common.Net.DownloadFile> and <xref:NanoByte.Common.Storage.ReadFile>.
 You can also implement your own.

 ## Handlers